oh-security/security-decision-engine/README.md

 ## API Boundary

 This system exposes a minimal set of APIs focused solely on **decision evaluation and signaling**.
-It does not perform actions or change customer environments.
+It does not perform actions or alter customer environments.
 All downstream behavior remains the responsibility of the integrator.

 ---